jaeyk/jaeyk.github.io/index.md

 ### Book projects

 - "Demography Is Not Destiny: How Other Minorities Became Racial Groups." (based on [dissertation](https://escholarship.org/content/qt3531f8fr/qt3531f8fr.pdf))
-- "Civic Data Handbook: 3 Ways to Reduce Discrimination and Increase Opportunities Using Data." (in Korean; forthcoming by *Sejong Books* in 2023)
+- "Public Interest Data Science: Using Data to Reduce Discrimination and Expand Opportunities." (in Korean; forthcoming by *Sejong Books* in August/September 2023)

 ### Edited volume book chapters